 - Introduce the word hibernate

-- The children glue animal pictures in the correct winter homes
+- The children glue animal pictures in the correct winter homes (free download)

 - Make fold back flaps to glue on top.

-- Give the children a shoebox cave and supply rubber animals that hibernate
+- Provide rubber animals that hibernate